jimmy-grande/pizza-factory-wemanity/README.md

 - add sauce - 30 secondes per pizza
 - add toppings - 30 secondes per pizza
 - bake - 10 to 15 minutes
-- packaging - 15 seconds per pizza
+- packaging - 15 second s per pizza

 When an order is being validated by the ordering manager, the factory will start making pizzas for that order.
 One order may have maximum 5 pizzas.